Restaurant Managers: Here’s How to Prevent Slips, Trips, and Falls in the Kitchen

 Female restaurant manager with tablet giving team talk to waiting staff

-Slips, trips, and falls accounted for 27% of the 888,220 nonfatal work injuries that resulted in time off, in 2019, according to the U.S. Centers for Disease Control and Prevention.1 In 2018, numbers from the Bureau of Labor Statistics show about 7,850 injuries were caused by slips, trips, and falls in restaurants.2
+Slips, trips, and falls accounted for 27.5% of the 888,220 nonfatal work injuries that resulted in time off in 2019, according to the Bureau of Labor Statistics (BLS).1 The restaurant industry is far from immune to this phenomenon.
+BLS statistics also show that 7,850 injuries were caused by slips, trips, and falls in full-service restaurants in 2018.2

 Most falls occur on a level surface.
-Loss of traction between a shoe and the walking surface or contact with a fixed/movable object can lead to falls and injuries.
-Most, if not all, of these incidents are preventable.
+Loss of traction between a shoe and the walking surface or contact with an object can lead to falls and injuries.
+These incidents often occur in the kitchen, where a number of potential threats are typically present.
+The good news is that most, if not all, of these incidents are preventable.
+Let’s take a closer look at how to prevent falls in the kitchen.

 Causes of Kitchen Slips, Trips, and Falls

-The most common causes of slips, trips, and falls, including those that occur in restaurant kitchens, include:
+The common causes of slips, trips, and falls in a restaurant kitchen include:

 • Wet, greasy, or recently polished or waxed floors